rmendes1/proxy-scrape/README.md

 BeautifulSoup and Urllib to return a list containing all the tables in a page as DataFrames.
 You just need to pass the URL of the page.
 After the extraction, the data is saved in a data frame and transformed into a SQL table.

-This function is set inside Django application in (PATH).
+This function is set inside Django application <a href = 'https://github.com/rmendes1/proxy-scrape/blob/main/proxy_scrape/management/commands/scrape_commands.py'>here</a>.

 # **Cleaning Data**
 Inside the table, the IP Address came as an encoded value, so it was necessary to decode and clean it.
 The correct strings were extracted from